 Cavities are permanently damaged areas in the hard surface or enamel of your teeth.
 They develop into tiny holes or openings.
 Tooth cavity is also called tooth decay or caries.
-It is caused by a combination of factors, including bacteria in your mouth, sipping sugary drinks, frequent snacking, and not cleaning your teeth well.
+It is caused by a combination of factors, including bacteria in your mouth, sipping sugary drinks, frequent snacking, dry mouth, and not cleaning your teeth well.

 Cavities and tooth decay are among the world’s most common dental problems.
 They are prevalent in children, teenagers, and older adults.
 Anyone who has teeth can get cavities, including infants.